Introduction

 When describing historical events, it may not be possible to give any useful timespan of when the activity occured, and only be able to relate it to happening before or after another event.
 This allows the activity to be ordered in a chain of events, without being explicit about any date range.

-The provenance activity has two properties to cover this situation, starts_after_the_end_of and ends_before_the_start_of.
+(this event ends before the start of the referenced event).
 The first relates to activities that occur before the current event (the start of the current event is after the end of the previous one) and the latter relates to activities that occur after the current one, by the same logic.

 Example: